 When purchasing equipment, it's important to think about where that equipment will be stored.
 Members need adequate space around equipment to allow them to adjust settings and weights to suit them.
-If people are too close to others or equipment while doing this, they're at risk of causing an injury to themselves or another person.
+If people are too close to other people or equipment whilst doing this, they're at risk of causing an injury to themselves or another person.

 It's vital that all equipment is well maintained.
 This requires scheduled regular inspections of equipment to be sure it's in correct working order.
 Some members will notify staff if something isn't working as it should.
-However you can't rely on this as some people won't think to inform you.
-It's therefore up to staff to be vigilant when checking equipment and to have a register for recording the inspections carried out.
+However you can't rely on this as some people won't bother to inform you.
+It is therefore up to staff to be vigilant when checking equipment and to have a register for recording the inspections carried out.
 Equipment should also be regularly serviced according to manufacturer instructions to avoid breakdowns.
-Again, these services should be recorded.
+Again, these services should be monitored and recorded.